-Motivated by basic and applied questions, our research seeks to understand the sources, fate and ecological implications of anthropogenic pollutants in freshwater and marine ecosystems.
-Modern aquatic ecosystems are infiltrated with diverse mixtures of pollutants that can act together as a multiple stressor to alter biotic systems at all levels of biological organization, including individuals, populations and communities.
+Motivated by basic and applied questions, our research seeks to understand the sources, fate and ecological implications of anthropogenic stressors, including synthetic chemicals and microplastics, in freshwater and marine ecosystems.
+Modern aquatic ecosystems are infiltrated with diverse mixtures of pollutants, resource extraction, and changes in physical parameters that can act together as a multiple stressor to alter biotic systems at all levels of biological organization, including individuals, populations and communities.

-We are committed to doing ecological research that is applicable to management.
-To bridge the gap between academia and management, we collaborate with non-profit organizations and government agencies.
+We are committed to doing ecological research that is applicable beyond the lab, e.g., policy-makers and the public.
+To bridge the gap, we communicate our work beyond academia through the U of T Trash Team, and we collaborate with non-profit organizations and government agencies.

 Interested in joining the lab?
 We are not currently looking for new graduate students or postdocs.
 Please check back for Fall 2022.
 BSc students are always welcome to reach out for opportunities.